 This is an equivalent to your PC’s motherboard.

 MAKERbuino’s circuitry is protected by a casing made out of laser cut plastic (they’re made on a CNC laser cutting machine).

 The casing consists of 3 pieces (see the picture).
-Your MAKERbuino’s casing is crystal clear, we’ve painted the board red in the picture for better visibility.
+Your MAKERbuino’s casing is bluish because of the protective peeling, which you’re going to take off later.
+It’s actually crystal clear beneath.
+We’ve painted the board red in the picture for better visibility.

 One piece is used to protect the front (top) side of your MAKERbuino device and the other two pieces protect MAKERbuino’s back.

 Everything is stacked one on another using nuts, bolts and plastic spacers.
 This style of casings is called “the sandwich design”.